Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 - Download and install the miniconda installer from [https://conda.io/miniconda.html](https://conda.io/miniconda.html).
 (OR, you may use any other Python environment with Python 3.9, for example, [virtualenv](https://virtualenv.pypa.io/en/latest/)).

-- Open a new terminal window and execute the following commands in the same terminal window:
+- Open a new terminal window in the downloaded directory with the conda_env.yml file and execute the following commands in the same terminal window:

   1. Create the conda environment.
   ```